Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor Performance Insights

-- The Bears average 89.6 points per game (11th in college basketball) while allowing 69.4 per contest (162nd in college basketball).
-They have a +101 scoring differential overall and outscore opponents by 20.2 points per game.
+- The Bears have a +101 scoring differential, topping opponents by 20.2 points per game.
+They're putting up 89.6 points per game to rank 11th in college basketball and are giving up 69.4 per contest to rank 162nd in college basketball.

-- Baylor pulls down 37.4 rebounds per game (67th in college basketball) while allowing 25.8 per outing to its opponents.
+- Baylor records 37.4 rebounds per game (67th in college basketball) while allowing 25.8 per outing to its opponents.
 It outrebounds opponents by 11.6 boards per game.

 - Baylor connects on 6.8 three-pointers per game (221st in college basketball) at a 37.0% rate (73rd in college basketball), compared to the 5.8 its opponents make while shooting 29.0% from beyond the arc.

-- Baylor has had fewer turnovers than its opponents this season, committing 12.0 per game (177th in college basketball action) while forcing 13.6 (116th in college basketball).
+- Baylor has committed 1.6 fewer turnovers per game than its opponents, averaging 12.0 (177th in college basketball action) while forcing 13.6 (116th in college basketball).

 Florida Performance Insights

-- The Gators are outscoring opponents by 14.8 points per game, with a +74 scoring differential overall.
-They put up 85.4 points per game (37th in college basketball) and give up 70.6 per contest (180th in college basketball).
+- The Gators outscore opponents by 14.8 points per game (posting 85.4 points per game, 37th in college basketball, and allowing 70.6 per outing, 180th in college basketball) and have a +74 scoring differential.

-- Florida averages 40.0 rebounds per game (26th in college basketball) while allowing 31.0 per contest to opponents.
-It outrebounds opponents by 9.0 boards per game.
+- The 40.0 rebounds per game Florida accumulates rank 26th in the nation, 9.0 more than the 31.0 its opponents grab.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.